yqrashawn/ConfluxWeb/packages/conflux-web/api.md

 ### Return

-`Promise.<number>` The used gas for the simulated call/transaction.
+`Promise.<BigNumber>` The used gas for the simulated call/transaction.

 ----------